-New passing lanes on Highway 9 and Highway 10 will be constructed near Yorkton.
+New passing lanes on Highway 9 and Highway 10 are being constructed near Yorkton.

-Traffic volumes are growing in the Yorkton and Melville region and the new passing lanes will improve safety and efficiency.
+Traffic volumes are growing in the Yorkton and Melville region and the new passing lanes will provide additional opportunities to pass safely.

 The cost of the project is about $34.9 million, with a scheduled completion date of October 2020.

 Location of passing lanes: map

 An information session was held on October 16, 2019, to explain the project in details to the public.
 View the boards from that open house.